Personal Property Tax

 Motor Vehicle Personal Property

 Motor vehicle personal property includes vehicles, boats, trailers, and motorcycles.
-The Motor Vehicle Personal Property Return Form will be mailed to you in early March and should be returned to our office no later than May 1.
+The Motor Vehicle Personal Property Return Form will be mailed to you in early March and must be returned to our office no later than May 1, to avoid a late/non-filing penalty.
 The information on the return is provided to this office via a DMV download.
 If the information on the return is incorrect, please indicate on the return and mail it back to us.

 Don't forget to certify if your vehicle is for business or personal use.
 Doing so may prevent us from qualifying the vehicle for car tax relief.
 See the Personal Property Tax Relief Act page for the definition of business or personal use.